Q: Is the ARSH prefix you use on dates “ridiculous”? Did you just make it up? It was referred to as “ridiculous” recently, and I can’t figure out why.

 This means, “in the Year of the Reparation of Human Salvation”.

 There are several forms of this wonderfully and beautifully Christian prefix to dates.
 The most common, which we are all familiar with, is “A.D.”, which of course stands for “Anno Domini”, which means, “the Year of The Lord”.
-BUT, there are actually FIVE more forms which one sees in books and inscriptions (most commonly funerary monuments and plaques):
+BUT, there are actually FIVE more forms which one sees in documents, books, plaques and inscriptions:

 A.S. = Anno Salutae = “The Year of Salvation”